cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Handler

-An IBC *handler* is the module or sub-component within the state machine of a ledger responsible for implementing the IBC specification by "handling" datagrams, performing the appropriate checks, proof verifications, and/or storage alterations, and routing valid packets to other parts of the state machine, as defined by the application-layer semantics.
+An IBC *handler* is the module or sub-component within the state machine responsible for implementing the IBC specification by "handling" datagrams, performing the appropriate checks, proof verifications, and/or storage alterations, and routing valid packets to other parts of the state machine, as defined by the application-layer semantics.

 ### Datagram